rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 The recommended way to run a [rollyourown.xyz](https://rollyourown.xyz) project is on a dedicated server or virtual private server (VPS) hosted by a hosting provider.

+### Host server resources

+The "size" of the host server needed for a [rollyourown.xyz](https://rollyourown.xyz) project depends on a number of parameters:

+- The number of different projects you intend to deploy on the host server
+- The complexity of the project(s) you want to deploy - the project page should give you an idea of the minimum resources the project needs to run well
+- The number of users of the service deployed by your project.
+The resources needed for a project providing a service for multiple people (e.g. a messaging server, a cloud service) will depend on the number of persons you want to support with your deployment.
+A project providing a service for a family or small group of friends will need fewer resources than a large deployment for hundreds or even thousands of people
+- The traffic you expect.
+This will depend on the number of people you want to support or, for a blog or internet site, on the number of visitors you expect

+The first projects published on [rollyourown.xyz](https://rollyourown.xyz) are simple projects intended for a small number of users.
+In future, we plan to publish more complex projects with architectures that can scale up to larger numbers of users or for higher traffic, by using multiple servers.

+With most hosting providers, you can start small and upgrade your VPS if needed.

 ### A hosted server or Virtual Private Server (VPS)

 There are many, many hosting providers in different countries offering servers and VPS at varying cost, starting at a couple of Euros or Dollars per month (or whatever your local currency may be).
 The cost usually depends on the resources available (CPUs, RAM, storage).